tunjid/tunjid/README.md

 For more experimental / avant garde / Kotlin multiplatform stuff you may wanna checkout:

-✨ [Me](https://github.com/tunjid/me): An experiment in Kotlin multiplatform WYSIWYG blog editor for the desktop and Android
+✨ [Me](https://github.com/tunjid/me): An experimental Kotlin multiplatform WYSIWYG blog editor for the desktop and Android

 ✨ [Tiler](https://github.com/tunjid/Tiler): An experimental Kotlin multiplatform way of loading chunks of data into lists or maps